stante/stante.github.io/_drafts/tesla-fsd-hardware.md

 The FSD hardware was designed to be able to be retrofit into existing cars, making it necessary to have a power consumption of less than 100W.
-Performance wise Tesla estimated that at least 50 TOPS (billion operations per second) are necessary to drive a car.
+Performance wise Tesla estimated that at least 50 TOPS (billion operations per second) are essential to drive a car.
 The FSD chip was tailored for one trait, which is autonomous driving.
 It was optimized to work with a batch size of 1 to have very low latency and it is used for neural network inference only and **not** neural network learning.